-Senior Unsecured Term Loan
+Unsecured Term Loans

-On May 3, 2016, we closed on a new five-year \$100 million senior unsecured term loan.
-The interest rate on the term loan is based on a pricing grid ranging from 145 to 220 basis points over LIBOR, based on the Company's leverage ratio.
-The financial covenants of the term loan are identical to the covenants on our senior unsecured credit facility, which are described above.
+We are party to a five-year \$100 million unsecured term loan and a five-year \$200 million unsecured term loan.

-The applicable margin is based on the Company's leverage ratio, as follows:
+The financial covenants of the term loans are consistent with the covenants on our senior unsecured credit facility, which are described above.
+The interest rate on each of the term loans is based on a pricing grid ranging from 145 to 220 basis points over LIBOR, based on the Company's leverage ratio, as follows: